-- 1. Follow the safety guidelines listed in the Safety instructions section. - 2.
+- 1. Follow the safety guidelines listed in Safety instructions section. - 2.
 If installed, remove the front bezel.

-Insert the hard drive blank into the hard drive slot until the release button clicks into place.
+Insert the hard drive carrier blank into the hard drive slot, and push the hard drive carrier blank until the release button clicks into place.

-Figure 29.
-Installing a 3.5-inch hard drive blank
+Figure 27.
+Installing a 3.5-inch hot swappable hard drive carrier blank

-If applicable, install the front bezel.
+If removed, install the front bezel,